pagezero-dev/pagezero/README.md

 | CLOUDFLARE_DATABASE_ID_PREVIEW    | Cloudflare D1 preview database ID    |
 | CLOUDFLARE_ACCOUNT_ID             | Your Cloudflare account ID           |

+> ℹ️ Database ID's can be obtained through Cloudflare dashboard, under "Storage & Databases / D1 SQL Database"

+> ℹ️ Cloudflare account ID can be obtained through Cloudflare dashboard, under "Compute (Workers) / Workers & Pages" in the right sidebar

 In "Settings / Secrets and variables / Actions" set the following SECRETS:

 | Variable name        | Value                |
 | -------------------- | -------------------- |
 | CLOUDFLARE_API_TOKEN | Cloudflare API token |

+> ℹ️ Cloudflare API token can be obtained through Cloudflare dashboard, under "Manage account / Account API Tokens".
+You have to create the token there.
+Token will require the following permissions: D1:Edit, Cloudflare Pages:Edit

 In "Settings / Secrets and variables / Dependabot" set the following SECRETS:

 | Variable name        | Value                |
 | -------------------- | -------------------- |
 | CLOUDFLARE_API_TOKEN | Cloudflare API token |

+### Test everything out

+Now you can test everything out.
+Create a PR in your project Github repository.
+You should notice an action in "Actions" section being triggered.